polkadot-fellows/Evaluations/evidence/sandreim/0004-sandreim-retain-2025.md

 This period's primary focus was Polkadot advocacy outside the ecosystem and ecosystem knowledge sharing about Elastic Scaling.
 Code contributions targeted stability and resilience improvements.
-Additionally, substantial time was dedicated to design and code reviews and team management at Parity.
+Additionally, substantial time was dedicated to design and code reviews.

 ### Published articles